OXID-eSales/oxideshop-user-documentation/operation/orders/main-tab.rst

 ﻿Main tab
 ========

 The :guilabel:`Main` tab allows you to add or change the order information.
 This applies to order and invoice numbers as well as payment and shipping information.
-If the ordered products are downloadable, an email with the download links can be sent to the customer.
+If the ordered products are downloadable, an e-mail with the download links can be sent to the customer.

 .. image:: ../../media/screenshots/oxbaed01.png
    :alt: Orders - Main tab